-It’s the age-old question: how do I raise my credit score?
+It’s a question that many people have on their minds as they begin to seriously consider their finances: how do I raise my credit score, or how do I fix my credit?
 Though credit scores may seem shrouded in mystery – how they’re calculated, which ones are used – consumer credit scores tend to follow a few common principles.
-Here are 3 not-so-secret ways to raise your credit scores and a bonus tip on how to help keep your score high.
+In this post, we’re explaining some simple tricks to raise your credit score.

-Ask for (and receive) a credit limit increase.
+Ask for (and receive) a credit limit increase

 If you’ve been regularly making required payments on your credit card, you may want to try asking the credit card company for a credit limit increase.
 You wouldn’t necessarily want to do this to finance a purchase you otherwise wouldn’t have been able to make.
 But if your monthly balance is relatively steady, you could decrease your utilization rate (a good thing) by increasing your credit limit.